flathub/io.github.spacingbat3.webcord/README.md

 ```

 > This will make use of the Ozone Platform setting, which comes with a Wayland mode by default.
-> I added in `WebRTCPipeWireCapturer` to screenshare stuff using Pipewire Web RTC.
-You're welcome.
+> Also added in `WebRTCPipeWireCapturer` to screenshare stuff using Pipewire Web RTC.
 Just make sure you have the xdg-portals installed properly.